hyq123999/imlb-2016/monday.rst

   - XRD can't distinguish layered from spinel

-- voltage fade: transition metal ion migration into Li layer: what Li concentration start at?
+- voltage fade: transition metal ion migration into Li layer:

+  - what Li concentration does it start at?

 - target 6% spinel content surface-stabilized?